IBM/cpdctl/README_command_reference.md

 :    or *_/_*.

 `--account-id` (string  )
-:    The catalog id the file is associated with.
-One of catalog, project, space or account id is required.
+:    Make request relative to the specified account.

 `--byte-limit` (int     )
 :    If passed, indicates how many bytes of data is to be returned.

+`--byte-range` (string  )
+:    If passed, indicates the bytes that should be returned.
+Must be in format ('x-y': bytes x to y inclusive, '-y': the last y bytes, 'x-': everything from and including the xth byte).
+Does not support multiple ranges.

 `--catalog-id` (string  )
-:    The catalog id the file is associated with.
-One of catalog, project, space or account id is required.
+:    Make request relative to the specified catalog.

 `--cpd-scope` (string   )
 :    CPD space or project or catalog scope, e.g. 'cpd://default-context/spaces/7bccdda4-9752-4f37-868e-891de6c48135'

 `--flat` (              )
-:    If true folder structures are recursively flattened and the response is a list of files of all files in parent and child directories.
+:    If true, folder structures are recursively flattened and the response is a list of files of all files in parent and child directories.
 The 'path' will show the resource full path from starting directory.
+Only works for directories.

 `--force` (             )
 :    Only used when &inflate=true.
-Tells asset files to skip validation on wheter the target is a zip.
+Tells asset files to skip validation on whether the target is a zip.
 Inflate will be run regardless.

+`--hidden-files` (      )
+:    Whether or not to return hidden files.
+If false, hidden files files will be left out of the response object.
+Only works when the path being retrieved is a directory.
+Default is true.

+`--iam-id` (string      )
+:    (Internal use only) Make request relative to the specific iam id.
+Respected only when 'userfs' is also supplied.

 `--inflate` (           )
 :    If '&inflate=true' ALL other query params except the target are ignored.
 The file being retrieved must be an archive.
 If all checks pass the archive will be expanded to a temp location and the results will be returned as if flat=true was supplied.
-If the target archive has perviously be inflated any existing inflate preview will be overwritten if the zip is newer.
+If the target archive has previously be inflated any existing inflate preview will be overwritten if the zip is newer.
 Otherwise the previous preview will be returned.

 `--output-file` (string )
 :    Filename/path to write the resulting output to.
 Use '-' to print file contents to standard output.